Match Amazing Speakers

 Walton's professional career began when he was the number one overall pick in the 1974 NBA Draft by the Portland Trailblazers.
 He was a member of their championship team in 1977.
 Nine years later he earned another championship title, this time with the Boston Celtics in 1986.
 He played with the Trailblazers 1974-1979, the San Diego Clippers 1979-1984, the relocated Los Angeles Clippers in 1985 and The Boston Celtics 1985-1988.

 Walton was the NBA's Most Valuable Player, 1978; All-NBA First Team, 1978; NBA All-Star Team, 1977 and 1978; NBA Playoff's MVP, 1977; All-NBA second team, 1977; winner of the NBA Sixth Man Award, 1986.
 Walton is one of only four players in the history of basketball to have won multiple NCAA and multiple NBA Championships.
 Walton is also the second of only five players in the history of the NBA to lead the league in both blocked shots and rebounding in the same season.
 In 1991 Walton received the NBPA’s Oscar Robertson Leadership Awards.
 In 1993 Walton was inducted into the Basketball Hall of Fame in Springfield, Massachusetts.
 In 1997 Walton was selected as one of the NBA’s Fifty Greatest Players of All Time.
-Also in 1997 Walton was inducted into the National High School Sports Hall of Fame, making him the first male basketball from the state of California to be so honored.
+Also in 1997 Walton was inducted into the National High School Sports Hall of Fame.

 After retiring from basketball Bill began his broadcasting career in 1990 as an analyst for the then Prime Ticket Network.
 Walton worked for CBS Sports in the early 90’s and then for NBC for many years, including work on the 1996 Atlanta and 2000 Sydney Summer Olympic Games.
 Over his career he’s also done broadcasting work for ABC, ESPN, FOX, MSNBC, Turner Sports, KCAL, NESA and the NBA.
 Walton has been nominated for numerous Emmy Awards and in 2001 won an Emmy for Best Live Sports Television Broadcast.
 The southern California Sports Broadcasters Association has several times honored Walton with the Best Television Analyst/Commentator Award.
 In 2009, Walton was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.

-In June 21, 2001, Walton was named as the inaugural inductee into the Grateful Dead Hall of Honor, and signed memorabilia is available.
-All proceeds go to benefit the Rex Foundation, the non-profit charitable organization founded by members of the Grateful Dead and friends.
+In June 21, 2001, Walton was named as the inaugural inductee into the Grateful Dead Hall of Honor.